-The wine-growing areas are located mainly in the southwest of the island in the southern foothills of the Troodos Mountains in 250 to 1,500 meters above sea level, which they are among the count in Europe.
+The wine-growing areas are located mainly in the southwest of the island in the southern foothills of the Troodos Mountains in 250 to 1,500 meters above sea level, which they are among the highest vineyards count in Europe.
 Pitsilia and the northern half of Commandaria have volcanic, the other areas mainly limestone soils.
 It has a typical Mediterranean climate with mild winters and hot summers and low rainfall.
 In 2012, the vineyards covered 9,000 hectares, of which 107,000 hectoliters of wine were produced.
-The majority of the grape harvest, however, is used for the production of and , In the past, the Cypriots were not all that great wine connoisseurs, they had everything , Brandy and Ouzo consumed.
+The majority of the grape harvest, however, is used for the production of table grapes and raisins, In the past, the Cypriots were not all that great wine connoisseurs, they had everything beer, the pomace brandy Zivania and ouzo consumed.
 However, there is a trend reversal in favor of wine.

-It was only with the accession of Cyprus to the EU that a model of origin based on the French model was introduced, which became effective in 2006.
+It was not until the accession of Cyprus to the EU that a genome-based classification model based on the French model was introduced, which became effective in 2006.
 A total of five areas are defined for so-called OEOP wines with designation of origin (OEOP = Oinos Eleghomenis Onomasias Proelefsis).
 These wines must come from vineyards that are higher than 600 meters above sea level.
 They must be 85% of native varieties such as Xynisteri (white), as well as Maratheftiko, Mavro or Ophthalmo (all red) are pressed.
 Furthermore, the proportion of the Mavro variety may amount to a maximum of 60 or 70% depending on the growing region.
 The vinification and bottling must take place in the OEOP areas.
 The designation of origin for land wines corresponds to the political division with the four districts Larnaka, Limassol, Nicosia and Paphos.
 Here is the winemakers free design possible, especially with regard to the use of international grape varieties.
 The five OEOP areas are:

 Krasohoria Lemesou : The area covers 20 communities in the southern foothills of the Troodos Mountains north of Limassol.
 Two sub-areas are Afames and Laona.

 Laona Akamas : The area comprises six coastal communities northwest of Paphos.
 The mythical peninsula of Akamas is protected because of its special plant wealth.